-Later, while scanning the dark beyond the firelight, Ar-gah' spots Ah'-oom walking alone along a path to the sleeping place.
+Later, while scanning the dark beyond the firelight, Ar-gah' spots Ah'- oom walking alone along a path to the sleeping place.
 He gets up and moves quickly to her, being careful to avoid the broken ground that could cause serious injury.
-Ah'-oom indicates that the travelers are coming, but that their burdens had grown heavy.
+Ah'-oom indicates that the travelers are coming, but that their burdenshad grown heavy.
 Ar-gah' and Ah'-oom go back to help them.
-Once they take up the loads, the two hunters and the travelers make their way to the fire and shelter.
+Once they take up the loads, the two hunters and the travelers, make their way to awake, the women once again ululate with joy at the safe return of all the hunters and the blessing of the meat.
+Boa and Bo-nee' hug the returning hunters and bid them sit down by the fire.